 Chase Sapphire Preferred or Chase Sapphire Reserve?

-If you’re new to traveling free, I’d recommend starting with Chase Sapphire Preferred, as it has NO ANNUAL FEE the first year, costing you NOTHING out of pocket, and it nets you an instant 54,000-59,000 points toward FREE TRAVEL after meeting the $4,000 minimum spend.
+If you’re new to traveling free, I’d recommend starting with Chase Sapphire Preferred, as it has a lower out-of-pocket spend, and it nets you an instant 104,000 points toward FREE TRAVEL after meeting the $4,000 minimum spend.

 It couldn’t get any easier!